Yining: Republic of China

 In 1914, the Ningyuan County was renamed Yining County to avoid confusion with other places in China named Ningyuan.

+East Turkestan Republic

+Ghulja was the site of the 7 November 1944 East Turkestan Revolution and served as capital city of the Second East Turkestan Republic from 12 November 1944 until 22 December 1949.

 People's Republic

 Yining became a separate city from Yining County in 1952.
 In 1962, major Sino-Soviet clashes took place along the Ili River.

-In 1997, in what came to be known as the Gulja Incident or massacre, the city was rocked by two days of demonstrations or riots followed by a Communist government crackdown resulting in at least 9 deaths following the execution of 30 Uighur activists.
+In 1997, in what came to be known as the Ghulja incident, the city was rocked by two days of demonstrations or riots.

 Geography

 Yining is located on the northern side of the Ili River in the Dzungarian basin, about 70 km east of the border with Kazakhstan and about 710 km west of Ürümqi.
 The Ili River valley is far wetter than most of Xinjiang and has rich grazing land.

 The City of Yining borders on Huocheng County in the west and the Yining County in the east; across the river in the south is Qapqal Xibe Autonomous County.